apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/cluster-management/scale-for-a-redis-cluster.md

 :::note

-During the vertical scaling process, a concurrent restart is triggered and the leader pod may change after the restarting.
+- During the vertical scaling process, a concurrent restart is triggered and the leader pod may change after the restarting.
+- From v0.9.0, after vertical scaling is executed, KubeBlocks will automatically adjust part of the parameters of the database instance to more appropriate values.
+It is recommended to back up and record your custom parameter settings so that you can restore them if needed.

 :::